Ralph Tubbs

-Ralph Tubbs OBE FRIBA (9 January 1912 – 23 November 1996) was a British architect.
+Ralph Sydney Tubbs OBE FRIBA (9 January 1912 – 24 November 1996) was a British architect.
 Well known amongst the buildings he designed was the Dome of Discovery at the successful Festival of Britain on the South Bank in London in 1951.

+Background

-Ralph was educated at the Architectural Association, which is highly regarded in Modern architecture and engineering, and then worked for Ernő Goldfinger from 1935 onward, participating in the design of Goldfinger's house on 2 Willow Road.
+Ralph Sydney Tubbs was born in Hadley Wood, Hertfordshire, in 1912.
+He was educated at Mill Hill School and then the Architectural Association, which is highly regarded in Modern architecture and engineering.

+Career

+In 1935, Tubbs began working for Ernő Goldfinger, participating in the design of Goldfinger's house on 2 Willow Road.
 In 1940 he designed the Living in Cities exhibition for the British Institute of Adult Education and the Council for Encouragement of Music and Arts, for which he made in 1942 a small book as well.
 During the World War II, Tubbs was not in services for medical reason, and worked as firewatcher.